bytenode/bytenode/README.md

 args                 | object \| string
 args.filename        | string            | The JavaScript source file that will be compiled. args.compileAsModule | boolean           | If true, the output will be a commonjs module.
-Default: true. args.electron        | boolean           | If true, the output will be a compiled through Electrong.
-Default: false. args.output          | string            | The output filename.
+Default: true. args.electron        | boolean           | If true, the output will be a compiled through Electron.
+Default: false. args.electronPath    | string            | Path to Electron executable.
+Default: Electron binary from node_modules. args.output          | string            | The output filename.
 Defaults to the same path and name of the original file, but with `.jsc` extension. args.createLoader    | boolean \| string | If true, create a CommonJS loader file.
 As a string, select between `module` or `commonjs` loader.
 Default: `false` args.loaderFilename  | string            | Filename or pattern for generated loader files.
 Defaults to originalFilename.loader.js.
 Use % as a substitute for originalFilename.